yipeichan/Insurance-Product-Lists-with-Web-Scraping/README.md

 ## Method:

-1. First part: Extract information from the web<br> The program extract all the names of products available from the site of the targeted insurance company; <br>
+1. First part: Extracting information from the web<br> The program extract all the names of products available from the site of the targeted insurance company; <br>
 it then export the information into seperated csv files according to the category of insurance (ex. life/ health/ accident/ annuities/ annuity, etc) with the inputed date added at the end of the name of the csv files

-2. Second part of the program: Compare lists<br>
+2. Second part of the program: Comparing lists<br>
-The program can compare product lists of two designated dates(ex. all types of insurances of 20180716 vs those of 20180709 ) and produce outcomes of what new products had been luanched (i.e newly posted on the site) within the period and what had been discontinued (i.e no longer on the site)<br><br>
+The program can compare product lists of two designated dates(ex. all types of insurances of 20180716 vs those of 20180709 ) and produce outcomes of new products that had been luanched (i.e newly posted on the site) within the period and what had been discontinued (i.e no longer on the site)<br><br>

 ## Instructions: <br>
 1. Enter the path of the directory of your files:<br>